goranb131/Mnemosyne/readme.md

 	    ls .mnemos/commits

 **Why this approach?
 Because we want to treat everything like a file, when UNIX allows.
-Your commits are not buried in some opaque database, they're real directories stored in .mnemos/commits, directly accessible with standard tools like ls.**
+Your commits are not buried in some crappy database, they are real directories stored in .mnemos/commits, directly accessible with standard tools like ls.**

-**This means you don't need special commands or bloated abstractions just to see what's been saved. *ls* gives you all the context you need.
-Each commit hash is its own entity, ready to revert, inspect, or send to a remote without blood moon ceremonies.**
+**This means you don't need special commands or bloat just to see what's saved. *ls* gives you all the context you need.
+Each commit hash is its own entity, to revert, inspect, or send to remotes without blood moon ceremonies.**

 Revert the repository to a specific commit using its hash: